 The Software Bill of Materials (SBOM) is at the heart of the Cyber Resilience Act.
-While the CRA does not require vendors to publish CRAs for customers, it requires vendors to create a list of all the components used to build the software.
+While the CRA does not require vendors to publish SBOMs for customers, it requires vendors to create a list of all the components used to build the software.

 Today, software consists up to 80% or more of Open Source software.
 The vendor is liable for all the components in a product sold so it’s important to have automated systems to check if there are any vulnerabilities in the third party products used.